• Skip to primary navigation

 Create a Plan with a Moving Calendar.

-This step may seem overwhelming, but as you write the steps down, you will find it clearer what the order is of the moving process.
+This step may seem overwhelming, but as you write the steps down, you will find the order of the moving process clearer.

 Create a moving calendar.
 Start with your move date and then go back and decide what you want to do before your move date.
 It can be something like below.